Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

-{Now, we consider a case with two distinct band representations that are inequivalent but stably equivalent, requiring auxiliary irrep(s) for deformation between them.
+Now, we consider a case with two distinct band representations that are inequivalent but stably equivalent, requiring auxiliary irrep(s) for deformation between them.
 Such band representations can be induced from either same WP or different WPs.
 For simplicity, we focus on the case where they are induced from the same WP, specifically in SG $I432$.
-(For cases where stably equivalent band representations are induced from different WPs, see Sec.~SIVD of the SM~\cite{supple}.}
+(For cases where stably equivalent band representations are induced from different WPs, see SN 4D.)